Eldorado (Boardwalk Empire): Plot

 Nucky, now Deputy Sheriff of Atlantic City, finds out Mabel has miscarried their child.
 Later that day, Eli calls him to stop their father from beating their mother.
 Nucky gets into a fight with his father and warns him that there will be consequences if he lays hands on her again.
 His father replies that Nucky will never be able to escape where he came from.
 At a town parade, the Commodore tells Nucky to turn in his badge, but offers to promote him to sheriff if he brings Gillian to him; it is implied that the Commodore intends to rape her.
 After a moment's hesitation, Nucky approaches Gillian, telling her that the Commodore wants to help her.
-He then promises that he will always look out for her.
+He then promises that he will always look after her.